woofpool/cardano-private-testnet-setup/3-USE_SCRIPTS.md

   # run generated script to start all three nodes
   ./$ROOT/run/all.sh

-  # output
-  # verify the output does not show any errors
-  # It's possible you will see some forge errors, but they may go away, once all the nodes have connected to one another
+  # The output may show some Forge errors, but should go away once all the nodes are
+  # synched to each other
   ```

 ## 3. Apply updates to the network to advance the network protocol to latest era and protocol version